GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 - 1 tsp almond extract
 - 1/4 tsp vanilla extract
 - 1/2 tsp orange extract
-- zest of 1 orange
+- zest of 3/4 orange (zest the whole orange and reserve a quarter for the cream cheese frosting)
-- 166 grams sifted cake flour
+- 166 grams (~1 2/3 cup) sifted cake flour
-- 35 grams almonds, toasted and finely ground
+- 35 grams (~1/3 cup) almonds or almond flour
 - 1 cup sugar
 - 1/2 tsp baking powder
 - 1/2 tsp baking soda
 - 1/2 tsp salt
-- 12 tbsp unsalted butter, at room temperature
+- 12 tbsp unsalted butter, at room temperature, plus extra for the cake pan

 </div>
 <div class='instructions' markdown='1'>
 ## Instructions

+1. If using almonds, preheat a frying pan over medium-high heat.
+Chop the almonds coarsely (or use pre-sliced almonds), then toast in the frying pan until browned (don't chop the almonds too fine or the smallest pieces will burn).
+Remove from heat and process in a food processor or spice grinder until they resemble a coarse flour.
 1. Preheat oven to 350&deg;F.
-1. Butter the bottom and sides of a 9-inch-diameter cake pan.
+1. Butter and flour the bottom and sides of a 9-inch-diameter cake pan.
 1. In a medium bowl, mix together both eggs, 2 tbsp + 2 tsp sour cream, almond extract, vanilla extract, orange extract, and orange zest just enough to combine.
 1. In the bowl of a stand mixer combine the flour, ground almonds, sugar, baking powder, baking soda, and salt.
 Run the mixer at low speed until evenly mixed.
 1. Add the butter and the rest of the sour cream (1/2 cup) to the dry ingredients and mix on low until evenly dispersed.
 1. Increase the speed to medium and beat for 1 1/2 minutes, scraping down the sides of the bowl occasionally to make sure everything's getting mixed.
-1. Add the wet ingredient mixture a little bit at a time, making sure that each bit is mixed into the dry ingredients before you add the next bit (and scraping down the sides).
+1. Add the wet ingredient mixture a little bit at a time, making sure that each bit is mixed into the dry ingredients (and scraping down the sides) before you add the next bit.
 1. Using a rubber spatula, transfer the batter to the pan.
-1. Bake until the top of the cake pops back when you poke it gently and a toothpick comes out clean.
+1. Bake 35-45 minutes, until the top of the cake pops back when you poke it gently and a toothpick comes out clean.
 If your finger leaves a depression in the top of the cake, it needs more time.
 1. Set on a wire rack to cool.
 </div>
 </div>

 # The chocolate cake

 This part was pretty easy.
 The [Prolific Oven website](http://www.prolificoven.com/bakery/cakes/chocolate-on-chocolate) describes their cake as "rich American-Style sour cream chocolate cake", so I had a good idea of what to look for.
 The chocolate cake layer does not contribute a lot of flavor to The Cake, so if you have a go-to chocolate cake recipe that includes sour cream, I'd suggest you just use that.
+Don't use a flourless chocolate cake recipe here; they're the best chocolate cakes on their own but don't work as part of an ensemble because they have too much flavor and not enough structural integrity.

 As with all chocolate baked goods, my go-to recipe comes from Lori Longbotham's fantastic [Luscious Chocolate Desserts](https://www.amazon.com/gp/product/0811835162/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0811835162&linkCode=as2&tag=gregowen-20&linkId=aa13500b7259b2cee693cdfb0c3ebf1f).
 I've just halved the cake section of the Luscious Chocolate Layer Cake recipe since that recipe makes two layers and we only need one.